How to Fix Apps Not Working on Cellular Data on iOS 18

 One of the reasons why your apps might not be working with cellular data is that you aren’t getting the necessary signal strength.
 The easiest way to check whether this is the case is to open the Control Center to check how many bars you have for cellular reception.
 If you see only one or none, your cellular data might not work well, if at all.

 In moments like this, try moving to a different spot in your house, like near a door or window, where the signal could be stronger.
-If you are traveling in a remote area, though, you might not get any cellular coverage at all.
+If you’re travelling in a remote area, you might not get any cellular coverage at all.

 5. Check Your Data Plan’s Status

 Before moving on to the remaining solutions, make sure you have enough data allowance for the day, month, or billing cycle.
 I usually check my carrier’s official app or call customer support to find out my data balance.
-If you have any pending bills, clear them right away, and your internet should be restored pretty quickly.
+If you have any pending bills, clear them right away, and your cellular service should be restored pretty quickly.

 6. Restart Your iPhone